karmel/homer-idr/README.md

 		findPeaks $f -P .1 -LP .1 -poisson .1 -style histone -nfr -i ~/CD4TCell-IDR/CD4TCell-Input-Combined -o ${f}_peaks.txt
 		done

-#### 7. Call peaks on each of the pooled pseudo-replicate tag directories.
+#### 8. Call peaks on each of the pooled pseudo-replicate tag directories.

 Again, use the **same permissive parameters** from above.

 	cd ~/CD4TCell-IDR
-	mkdir -p peaks/pooled
+	mkdir -p peaks/pooled-pseudoreps
-	cd peaks/pooled
+	cd peaks/pooled-pseudoreps
-	for f in ~/CD4TCell-IDR/pseudoreps/pooled/*
+	for f in ~/CD4TCell-IDR/pseudoreps/pooled-pseudoreps/*
 		do
 		findPeaks $f -P .1 -LP .1 -poisson .1 -style histone -nfr -i ~/CD4TCell-IDR/CD4TCell-Input-Combined -o ${f}_peaks.txt
 		done

-#### 8. Run IDR analysis.
+#### 9. Run IDR analysis.

+Now that we have all of our peak files prepped, we can run the IDR analysis.

+To sum the steps above, we need:

+- Peaks from each of our replicates.
+- Peaks from the pooled replicates.
+- Peaks from each of the individual pseudo-replicates.
+- Peaks from the pooled pseudo-replicates.

+These sets of peaks then get fed into the run_idr.py program:

+	# python run_idr.py idr -p [replicate peaks] \
+	#	-pr [pseudorep peaks] \
+	#	-ppr [pooled pseudorep peaks] \
+	#	--pooled_peaks [pooled replicate peak file]
+	#	-o [output directory to create]

+Continuing our example, then:

+	python ~/software/homer-idr/homer-idr/run_idr.py idr \
+	-p ~/CD4TCell-IDR/peaks/replicates/* \
+	-pr ~/CD4TCell-IDR/peaks/pseudoreps/* \
+	-ppr ~/CD4TCell-IDR/peaks/pooled-pseudoreps \
+	--pooled_peaks ~/CD4TCell-IDR/peaks/pooled/CD4TCell-H3K4me2-Combined_peaks.txt \
+	-o ~/CD4TCell-IDR/idr-output